How It Works¶

 - the context curator cleans, merges, archives, and supersedes records

-- the context-brief compiler generates fast startup context from records
+- the context-brief compiler generates durable startup context from records

 - the context answerer retrieves records and answers questions